joyapisi/study-notes/README.md

 # 📖 Study-notes <a name="about-project"></a>

 Study notes will be a flashcard app that will help students or learners add short notes to flash cards which can help them memorize their notes efficiently.
-Users can learn and retain information more efficiently.
+Flashcards will be repetitive to allow users to retain information more efficiently.
 Users can add notes based on categories such as various subjects they are studying.
 **Study notes** will be created with react in the front-end and Rails in the back end